VA Homeless Providers Grant and Per Diem Program

 Length and Time Phasing of Assistance

-For the grant program, appropriation expires at the end of each fiscal year.
-Length of time limitations for the per diem programs are not established, however, per diem is contingent on availability of VA program funds.
+Length of time limitations are established in the notice of funding opportunity.
 Reimbursement payments are made to the recipient based on the Federal share of costs incurred.
 Method of awarding/releasing assistance: Lump.

 Who do I contact about this opportunity?